stevepereira/ansible-example/playbooks/doc/local-installation.md

 If you need to make adjustments to the provisioning configuration, you can either edit the Ansible settings in the Vagrant file, or simply run Ansible without Vagrant:

-    # cd into the main ytp directory (cd /src inside vagrant)
     ansible-playbook --inventory-file=vagrant/vagrant-ansible-inventory --user=$USER -v --ask-sudo-pass --ask-pass ansible/single-server.yml --skip-tags=has-hostname,non-local

 If you are using ssh keys the following may suffice: